 You should have some paper and some card stock.
 They aren’t the same things.
 Card stock is much thicker than regular paper.
 I like Die Cuts with a View (DCWV) card stock and K & Co. paper.
 I also like paper from Stampin’ Up.
 I love to use this paper too!
 Wausau 110lb Paper.
 It’s thick and works great with my Cricuts and other die cut machines!
 I buy a ream of 250 sheets at a time so I don’t worry about throwing out test cuts and things like that.
 You can find it online and in most office supply stores.

 The Cricut Markers are fun to use!
-They are available in 4 color sets: Primary, Sophisticated, Fashion and Basic.
+They are now available in a variety of colors.
 To use the markers, you take out the cutting blade and put the marker in its place to draw instead of cut.
 I have used this method to outline a cut before I actually cut it out.
 It’s a cool way to give dimension.
 (Or fool friends that you can draw well, LOL.)

 Cricut cartridges have evolved over the years.
 Initially, all Cricut’s operated by the use of physical cartridges, but as the machines and technology evolved they changed to a digital downloads.
-You can still buy and use cartridges, but the newest Cricut’s, like the Cricut Explore Air 2, no longer require the use of physical cartridges.
-Instead you can purchase and download whole cartridges, or just individual images from the Cricut Craft Room.
-That being said, you can still use Cricut cartridges in your Cricut’s, even the Air 2.
-However, you upload the cartridge into the Cricut Craft room via your machine with the newer machines.
-So, with a new machine, you never really need that physical cartridge again.
+You can still buy and use cartridges, but the newest Cricut’s, no longer require the use of physical cartridges.
+Instead you can purchase and download whole cartridges, or just individual images from the Cricut Design Space.
+That being said, you can still use Cricut cartridges in some older Cricuts.
+With a new machine, you never need that physical cartridge again.

 Older machines, like the Cricut Expression, Cricut Expression 2, Cricut Personal and Cricut Create still need physical cartridges.